junnunkarim/dotfiles_home/README.md

 ### Mandatory Steps

 > __WARNING!!!
 Backup your dotfiles from your home directory.
 These steps below will overwrite your configs.__
+> __WARNING!
+This rice only works on a 1920x1080 resolution display.__

-> If you don't want to use my configs for programs other than dwm and dmenu, then manually change the ```~/.bin/theme_changer``` or else things might get out of control
+> If you don't want to use my configs for programs other than dwm and dmenu, then manually change the ```~/.bin/dwm/theme_changer``` or else things might get out of control

 - Clone this repo to your preferred directory and cd into it - ```git clone https://github.com/junnunkarim/dotfiles-linux && cd dotfiles-linux```